emilyhoughkovacs/splice/part1/investigation_hit_numbers.md

 ORDER BY 2 desc
 ```

-The above results indicate that the vast majority of the time (98.9%), the isEntrance hit event is indeed always the first hit of the session.
+The above results indicate that the vast majority of the time (98.9%), the `isEntrance` hit event is indeed always the first hit of the session.
 This led me to investigate the outliers where this was not the case.
-In the following query, I find the visitIds corresponding to when the isEntrance event is hitNumber 3 or 4.
+In the following query, I find the `visitId`s corresponding to when the `isEntrance` event is `hitNumber` 3 or 4.

 ```
 -- results in visitIds 1501614812 and 1501570398